cmstatr/cmstatr/joss-paper/paper.md

-Strength data for composite materials used in aerospace applications, such as carbon fiber and fiberglass reinforced composites, are normally analyzed using statistical methods because of the inherenet variabilities in the constituent materials and in the processing.
-The design standards for civil aviation require that the probability of structural failure due to these variabilities to be minimized, and to do so, the designer must use what are called "Design Values" for each material in stress analyses and ensure they exceed the actual stresses experienced by those materials in service.
-Design Values are determined such that, with $95\%$ confidence, they are either the $99\%$ or $90\%$ one-sided lower confidence bound of the material strength, depending on the type of structure.
+Strength data for composite materials used in aerospace applications, such as carbon fiber and fiberglass reinforced composites, are normally analyzed using statistical methods because of the inherent variability in the constituent materials and in the processing.
+The design standards for civil aviation require that the probability of structural failure due to this variability to be minimized, and to do so, the designer must use what are called "Design Values" for each material in stress analyses and ensure they exceed the actual stresses experienced by those materials in service.
+Design Values are determined such that, with
+$95\%$ confidence, they are either the $99\%$ or $90\%$ one-sided lower confidence bound of the material strength, depending on the type of structure.
 These one-sided tolerance bounds are referred to as A-Basis and B-Basis values, respectively.
 The statistical methods for calculating these basis values are outlined in Composite Materials Handbook, Volume 1, Revision G, or CMH-17-1G in short [@CMH171G].
 The use of these methods is widely accepted by industry and civil aviation